USEPA/elevatr/README.md

 As `elevatr` is getting more widely used, there have been some great contributions, use cases, and additional packages that have come from the user community.
-If you have one you’d like to share, let me know and I will gladly add it!
+If you have one you’d like to share, let me know and I will gladly add it.
 Here are some of the ones that I have seen.
 Thank you all!

 -   [Michaela Mulhearn’s `rayshader` and `elevatr`